LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Experiments

 \subsection{Disentanglement Analysis}

 To evaluate whether the proposed representation disentangles clean speech and noise, we perform a clustering analysis on the learned embeddings.
-Enhanced and noisy embeddings are first combined without labels and clustered using spectral clustering.
-The resulting cluster assignments are then compared with the ground-truth labels.
+For each sample, we average the embeddings from the first $N_e$ codebooks to obtain the enhanced representation, $\frac{1}{N_e}\sum_{i=0}^{N_e-1} z_{q,i}^{\text{padded}}$, and average the embeddings from the remaining $N_n$ codebooks to obtain the noise representation, $\frac{1}{N_n}\sum_{i=N_e}^{N-1} z_{q,i}^{\text{padded}}$.
+These two sets of embeddings are then combined into a balanced 1:1 set and clustered using spectral clustering without access to the ground-truth labels.
+Spectral clustering is performed solely based on the representation geometry, and the resulting cluster assignments are finally compared with the clean/noise labels.
+A high clustering accuracy indicates that the enhanced and noise embeddings form separable groups in the learned representation space, suggesting that the proposed representation effectively disentangles clean speech and noise.

 As shown in \cref{tab:spectral_clustering}, the baseline RVQ representation achieves near-random performance (50.46\% accuracy), indicating that clean and noisy embeddings are not well separated in the latent space.
 In contrast, the proposed VO-RVQ achieves 71.33\% accuracy and a Macro F1 score of 71.25\%, demonstrating substantially improved separability.
 This improvement suggests that the triangle-shaped quantization structure encourages the latent space to organize clean speech and noise components into more distinct clusters, supporting the disentanglement hypothesis.
 In particular, the variance ordering promotes early dimensions to capture high-variance speech-dominant structure, while later dimensions progressively encode residual noise components.